ianderrington/genai/docs/Engineering/model_deployment.md

 The models must be sufficient to provide the content that the model have a sufficiently reasonable latency that it can enable the throughput requirements of your model.

-To enable an properly servable model, it may likely be required to [optimize](./model_serving_optimization.md) the serving of your models.
+To enable a properly servable model, it may likely be required to [optimize](./model_serving_optimization.md) the serving of your models.

 ### Compute needs